Thornton pitches 6 shutout innings, Jays beat Orioles 6-1

+TORONTO (AP) — After he gave up a career-worst seven runs against the Boston Red Sox last week, Blue Jays rookie right-hander Trent Thornton was concerned he might be tipping his pitches.

+Thornton made a mechanical adjustment between starts, then came out and carved up the Orioles.

-TORONTO (AP) — Trent Thornton pitched six shutout innings to win for the first time in four starts, Lourdes Gurriel Jr. hit a two-run home run and the Toronto Blue Jays beat the Baltimore Orioles 6-1 on Sunday to avoid a three-game sweep.
+Thornton pitched six shutout innings to win for the first time in four starts, Lourdes Gurriel Jr. hit a two-run home run and Toronto beat Baltimore 6-1 on Sunday to avoid a three-game sweep.

+“(Pitching coach Pete Walker) and I looked at some video,” Thornton said of the response to his rough start against the Red Sox.
+“There were some things that could possibly have been tipping.
+I think a lot of it was mechanical, being a little over-rotational.
+That was a pretty easy adjustment to make.

+“When I’m going straight towards the plate, my stuff is a lot later and sharper,” Thornton added.
+“Today, for the most part, I felt like I was able to repeat that delivery and kind of attack hitters the way I know I’m capable of.”

 Vladimir Guerrero Jr. had two hits and scored twice and Teoscar Hernandez drove in a pair as the Blue Jays snapped a three-game home losing streak in their final game before the All-Star break.